justatestercoding/Contract-Management-System/README.md

 # Contract-Management-System
-to download all requirements run command
+to download all requirements and dependencies run the given command
 ```bash
 pip install -r requirements.txt
 ```

-dependencies: